GhDh95/Bachelor_project/README.md

 This was done in a group of 3.

 I did not code :

--The PHPMailer functions
+*The PHPMailer functions

--The order/rate pages and their functions
+*The order/rate pages and their functions

--The profile page functions like Newsletter
+*The profile page functions like Newsletter

--Some related functions in the Models
+*Some related functions in the Models

 This is my first project.